OsmanKAYI/full-stack-roadmap/vscode/extensions.md

 ## converts a JSON from clipboard to TypeScript interfaces.
 (Ctrl+Alt+V)
 code --install-extension gregorbiswanger.json2ts

+# LaTeX Workshop
+## LaTeX Workshop is an extension for Visual Studio Code, aiming to provide core features for LaTeX typesetting with Visual Studio Code.
+code --install-extension james-yu.latex-workshop

 # Linter
 ## extension for code linting, all in one package.
 New linters can be easily added through an extension framework.
 code --install-extension fnando.linter